emanoj1/emanoj1.github.io/_posts/2024-05-12-about-webdev-markup-languages.md

 ---
 layout: post
 date: 2024-05-12 21:00:00 +1000
 title: 4.
-Understanding Web Development Markup Languages
+About Web Development Markup Languages
 ---

-A Markup language is a method for defining the layout of information on a website or a digital document.
+A Markup language is a method for defining the layout of content on a website or a digital document.
 Information refers to text and images, and layout refers to how this information are displayed to a user.
 Often people think markup language is a programming language, but it’s not.
 A programming language executes a specific set of functions, whereas a markup language focuses on the formatting, structure and the look of a website.

 <ul>